travm/ZMI/README.md

     <input name="[Element Name Here]" />

-type
+- type
-waist
+- waist
-waistUnit
+- waistUnit
-weight
+- weight
-weightUnit
+- weightUnit
-height
+- height
-heightUnit
+- heightUnit
-gender
+- gender
-race
+- race
-triglyceride
+- triglyceride
-hdl
+- hdl
-sbp
+- sbp
-glucose
+- glucose

 ## Notice

 This calculator was created for a grant project based on the work of Matt Gurka and the WVU Health Sciences Center School of Medicine.
-All MetS Calculations are based on his work and may not apply to certain situations.
+All MetS Calculations are based on his work and may not apply to all situations.